 “Many drivers overlook auto care this time of year, even with inclement weather in the forecast,” said Rich White, executive director, Car Care Council.
 “Driving in snow, especially in heavy snowfall or a blizzard, takes patience and preparation.
 A vehicle that is properly prepared for the elements can help you avoid an unplanned road emergency when the weather takes an unexpected turn for the worse.”

-To ensure that your vehicle is ready for winter driving, the Car Care Council recommends that motorists perform a four-point winter maintenance check of areas that have direct impact on winter driving.
+To ensure that your vehicle is ready for winter driving, the Car Care Council recommends that motorists perform a six-point winter maintenance check of areas that have direct impact on winter driving.

 - Battery – Cold weather is hard on batteries, so it’s wise to check the battery and charging system for optimum performance.
 Because batteries don’t always give warning signs before they fail, it is advisable to replace batteries that are more than three years old.